Beyond the Screen: Filipino Poetry in All Languages

 ✔️ Photo-memoirs that carry memory forward

-✔️ Souvenir packages that introduce our poetry to travelers and foreigners on our shores
+✔️ Souvenirs and coffee-table books that bring our poetry to travelers and visitors on our shores.

 We welcome your poems in Tagalog, Cebuano, Ilocano, Waray, Kapampangan, Bikol, Tausug, Maranaw, Pangasinan, or any other Filipino language.